Alex-Sigma/Development/README.md

 ![Output_pods](https://github.com/Alex-Sigma/Development/blob/lecture18/images/Falco_Pods.png)

-There were problem with the space that is why one of the pods was evicted.
+There were probably problema with the space, that is why one of the pods was evicted.
 Open to the suggestions on how to avoid it.